 - For Industry Partners: Industry Engagement

-- Determine if “fee for service” is the appropriate mechanism for the work
+- Confirm “fee-for-service” is the appropriate mechanism for the work

-- Review the signed and submitted FFS Summary Form (link)
+- Review the submitted FFS Summary Form (link)

 - Provide guidance on budgeting and setting rates